Vietnamese cuisine: Typical Vietnamese family meal

 Except individual bowls of rice, all dishes are communal and are to be shared in the middle of the table.
 It is also customary for younger people to ask/wait for the elders to eat first and for the woman who sits directly next to the rice pot to serve rice for other people.
-People should "invite" the others to enjoy the meal (somehow similar to saying "Enjoy your meal"), in order from the elders to younger people.
+People should invite the others to enjoy the meal (somewhat similar to saying "Enjoy your meal"), in order from the elders to younger people.
 They also pick up food for each other as an action of care.

 Feast

-A feast (cỗ, tiệc) is a significant event for families or villages, usually up to 12 people for each table.
+A feast (cỗ, tiệc) is a significant event for families or villages, usually up to twelve people for each table.
 A feast is prepared for weddings, funerals, and festivals, including the longevity-wishing ceremony.
 In a feast, ordinary foods are not served, but boiled rice is still used.